Dang-h/Review/hive_review/Hive入门.md

 SELECT name,
        orderdate,
        cost,
-       sum(cost)
+       SUM(cost)
-           OVER (PARTITION BY name ORDER BY orderdate ROWS BETWEEN 1 PRECEDING AND CURRENT ROW) AS sample5, sum(cost) OVER (PARTITION BY name ORDER BY orderdate ROWS BETWEEN 1 PRECEDING AND 1 FOLLOWING ) AS sample6 FROM business;
+           OVER (PARTITION BY name ORDER BY orderdate ROWS BETWEEN 1 PRECEDING AND CURRENT ROW)        AS sample5, SUM(cost) OVER (PARTITION BY name ORDER BY orderdate ROWS BETWEEN 1 PRECEDING AND 1 FOLLOWING ) AS sample6 FROM business;
 /*
 +-------+-------------+-------+----------+----------+--+